To add cordova plugin execute following command:

 <resource-file src="google-services.json" target="app/google-services.json" />

-To be able to receive the push it is necessary to add the following service inside the AndroidManifest of the application by adding the following code in the config.xml
+To be able to receive the push it is necessary to add the following service inside the AndroidManifest of the application by adding the following code in the config.xml file:

 <config-file parent="/manifest/application" target="AndroidManifest.xml" xmlns:android="http://schemas.android.com/apk/res/android">